 But it makes all the difference in the world, to me, when the utility is no longer there.
 Use the spa frequently enough to justify the operating and maintenance costs?
 Have at it!
 In my case this relationship was starting to break down.

 Then there was a noise issue.
 This particular Aquaterra hot tub is no louder than your average spa.
 However, set on a wooden deck it would be loud enough to hear from the second floor master bedroom with windows closed – a distant low hum.
-Sitting in a chair anywhere on the deck with the spa running on low feels like a gentle massage.
+Sitting in a chair anywhere on the deck with the spa running on low feels like the best massage chair is gently massaging you.
 The spa has a default factory setting to turn on periodically, once an hour or so, to measure the temperature and cycle the jets at low speed for about a minute.
 Then it has a mandatory water filtering cycle that will automatically run the jets twice a day for at least 30 minutes each time.
 It’s a small price to pay if you’re using the spa frequently.
 But if you barely use the spa then it might become a bigger issue.

 I would wake up at night, hear the hot tub turn on and my mind would get lost in the optimizer/utility maze… Is it worth it?
 When was the last time anyone used it?
 On and on until I would swear to get rid of it and finally fall asleep.